amirkibbar/ghcache/README.md

 The service provides a /healthcheck URI which returns 200 when the service is ready.
 The service also provides a /metrics URI which returns a set of useful metrics about the service.

-In addition port 2005 (by default, configure with shell.ssh.port) listens to SSH sessions, this is considered an internal API to the service to debug it.
+In addition port 2005 (by default, configure with **management.shell.ssh.port**) listens to SSH sessions, this is considered an internal API to the service to debug it.

 # Architecture